mrpeerat/OSKut/README.md

 Thank you many code from

 - [Deepcut](https://github.com/rkcosmos/deepcut) (Baseline Model) : We used some of code from Deepcut to perform transfer learning
-- [Arthit Suriyawongkul ](https://github.com/bact) (CRF training code) : We used some from https://github.com/bact/nlp-thai